 We regularly review our long-lived assets for impairment in accordance with SFAS No. 144, Accounting for the Impairment or Disposal of Long-Lived Assets.
-At March 31, 2004, we have identified certain assets that we are monitoring for possible impairment.
-We are unable to reasonably estimate the probabilities associated with the performance of an impairment test.
-We are continuing to monitor the circumstances surrounding the assets and will test the assets for impairment as more information becomes available.
-We do not believe that the resolution of the matter will have a material effect on our financial condition, results of operations or cash flows.
+At June 30, 2004, we have identified certain assets that we are assessing for recoverability resulting from recent operational changes.
+We are continuing to monitor these circumstances; however, we do not believe that the resolution of the matter will have a material effect on our financial condition, results of operations or cash flows.